cose-wg/HPKE/draft-ietf-cose-hpke.md

 Although the use of the 'kid' parameter in COSE_Encrypt0 is discouraged by RFC 9052, this documents RECOMMENDS the use of the 'kid' parameter (or other parameters) to explicitly identify the static recipient public key used by the sender.
-If the COSE_Encrypt0 contains the 'kid' then the recipient may use it to select the appropriate private key.
+If the COSE_Encrypt0 structure includes a 'kid' parameter, the recipient MAY use it to select the corresponding private key.

 When encrypting, the inputs to the HPKE Seal operation are set as follows: